Essentials of Oncology, Solid Organ and Blood/Marrow Transplant Management for the Health Care Team

 - Recognize the clinical and financial impact of commercially available CAR T-cell therapy.

 - Discuss current research and best-practice standards in pediatric blood/marrow transplant (BMT) and explore transplant barriers to access.

 - List the various types of opportunistic infections in immunocompromised individuals.

-- Explain the various approaches in the medical, psychosocial, and surgical management of heart, lung, and liver transplantation.
+- Explain the various approaches in the medical, psychosocial, and surgical management of heart, lung, kidney, and liver transplantation.

 - Outline recent changes to the adult heart allocation policy and how these changes impact waitlist mortality, outcomes, and provider and patient satisfaction, as well as address the implications for those with ventricular-assist-devices (VADs) as long-term alternatives to transplant.

 - State current and new therapeutic approaches for hepatocellular carcinoma treatment outside of transplant, and describe various bridging treatment techniques to transplant.